AaliIlyas/Bookish/README.md

 Welcome to Bookish.
 This is a basic application to manage a library.
 In this you can add, remove and modify books and members.
 You can also checkout books and return them.

-## Setup
+### Prerequisites
 You will need to have MSSQL installed.
 You can download it [here](https://www.microsoft.com/en-gb/sql-server/sql-server-downloads?rtc=1).

+You will also need docker installed.
+You can download this from [here](https://www.docker.com/products/docker-desktop).

+### Setup

 Open an Admin command line.
+Go to the project directory.

+Run `docker build -t bookish .`

-Run `docker-compose up`
+Then `docker-compose up`.

+Now we can set up the database.

-Run this command in the project directory: `dotnet tool install --global dotnet-ef`.
+Run `dotnet tool install --global dotnet-ef`.

-Now run `dotnet ef migrations add BookDbContext`
+Then `dotnet ef migrations add LibraryDb`.

 Finally, run `dotnet ef database update`.

-You can open this solution is Visual Studio and run it.
+You can open the solution file in Visual Studio and run it.

-**README work in progress**
+### To connect to this database with Sequel Server Management Studio

+Use SQL Server Authentication.

+Server name: `localhost,1433`
+Login: `SA`
+Password: `Password123`

+If you cannot use this port you can change it from 1433 inside of the docker-compose.yml.
+Note that you will have to also change it inside of Startup.cs.

+---

+This is my rudimentary application using the ASP.NET MVC.
+I really enjoyed building this and I am looking forward to continue improving my skill set in this.
+Thanks for visiting.

+Ilyas